mohamed2020m/pokemons/Readme.md

 # Pokemon App

 ## Description

-The Pokemon App is build with react native, the goal is to list of pokemons grouped by their type, click on each one a modal will apear to show more details.
+The Pokemon App is built with React Native.
+The goal is to list Pokemon grouped by their type.
+Clicking on a Pokemon will display a modal with more details about it.

-## installation
+## Installation

 - Clone this repo
 - After cloning move to the app folder using `cd app`
 - Run `npm install`